DevExpress-Examples/How-to-Add-a-Line-Series-to-a-WPF-Histogram-Chart/readme.md

 ![](images/histogramchart.png)

-In this example, an XY series range on the secondary axis aligns with a histogram on the primary axis.
+In this example, a Line series displays a normal distribution curve on the secondary axis and aligns with a histogram on the primary axis.

 ## Documentation